๐Ÿค‘AP Microeconomics

 Why This Matters

 Game theory is the analytical backbone of oligopoly analysis on the AP Microeconomics exam.
-When firms are mutually interdependent—meaning each company's best move depends on what competitors do—you can't just apply the simple profit-maximization rules from perfect competition or monopoly.
+When firms are mutually interdependent, each company's best move depends on what competitors do.
+You can't just apply the simple profit-maximization rules from perfect competition or monopoly.
 Instead, you need to think strategically about payoff matrices, dominant strategies, Nash equilibrium, and the incentives to cheat on collusive agreements.
 These concepts explain why cartels fall apart, why price wars happen, and why oligopolists often end up stuck in outcomes that hurt everyone.

 You're being tested on your ability to read a payoff matrix, identify dominant strategies, find Nash equilibrium, and calculate the incentive sufficient to alter a player's strategy.
 The College Board loves FRQs that present a two-firm game and ask you to determine equilibrium outcomes or explain why firms can't sustain collusion.
-Don't just memorize definitions—know how each concept connects to real oligopoly behavior and be ready to apply them to unfamiliar scenarios.
+Don't just memorize definitions.
+Know how each concept connects to real oligopoly behavior and be ready to apply them to unfamiliar scenarios.

 Equilibrium Concepts: Finding Stable Outcomes